siavava/portfolio/content/projects/ml/ml-ridge-lasso.md

 least-squares objective; the difference in the penalty's shape changes what the fitted model looks like.

-**Same fit term, different penalty.** Ordinary least squares minimizes squared error alone, which overfits when features are many or correlated.
-Ridge and lasso add a norm penalty scaled by $\lambda$:
+Both share the same fit term and differ only in the penalty.
+Ordinary least squares minimizes squared error alone, which overfits when features are many or correlated.
+Ridge and lasso add a norm penalty scaled by
+$\lambda$:

 $$
 J_{\text{ridge}}(\mathbf{w}) = \lVert X\mathbf{w} - y \rVert_2^2 + \lambda \lVert \mathbf{w} \rVert_2^2,